wsa-sg-res-denz/wsa_python_env/env_req/README.md

 <br>

 ## 2. Install remaining pip libraries
-type "pip install -r requirement.txt" on the command prompt to install all the required library package
+type `pip install -r requirement.txt` on the command prompt to install all the required library package